-However, this isn’t the only set of rules to bear in mind.
-You also need to consider the legislation around planning permission for conservatories pre 2008.
+The new legislation isn’t the only set of rules to bear in mind.
+You should also consider the legislation around planning permission for conservatories pre-2008.

-But, imagine you’re buying or selling a house with a conservatory that was installed before October 2008.
-In this case, it’s easy to see why it would be important to understand the terms under which that conservatory was erected — and whether it meets the standards required before and after the 2008 legislation came into force.
+However, if you’re buying or selling a house with a conservatory that was installed before October 2008, it’s worthwhile understanding the terms under which that conservatory was erected — and whether it meets the standards required before and after the 2008 legislation came into force.

 Buying a house with a conservatory without planning permission

-That being said, it doesn’t mean that someone who erected a conservatory pre 2008 followed the appropriate rules.
-They may have innocently pursued the development under false pretences from a builder or simply gone ahead and built the conservatory themselves without planning permission.
+This doesn’t automatically mean a conservatory built pre-2008 meets the regulations.
+The homeowner may have pursued the development under false pretences from a builder.
+They may have even installed the conservatory themselves without planning permission.

-Following on from this, you need to assess whether it meets the planning permission regulations of its time.
-If the conservatory was erected pre 2008, it might be difficult to find out if it meets the legislation to the letter – although when the house gets surveyed, the surveyor should be able to check this for you.
+If you’re buying a property with a conservatory, it’s important to find out the year it was built.
+This will allow you to assess whether it meets the planning permission regulations of its time.
+If the conservatory was erected pre-2008, it might be difficult to determine if it meets the legislation.
+However, if the property is surveyed, the surveyor might be able to check this for you.